Why iRobot Shares Jumped

 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

 The article Why iRobot Shares Jumped originally appeared on Fool.com.Fool contributor Jeremy Bowman has no position in any stocks mentioned.
-The Motley Fool recommends Google and iRobot and owns shares of Google and IBM.
+The Motley Fool recommends iRobot.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.